Chris Lemphers – President

 Chris is a graduate of Langara College, Dalhousie and UBC.
 He has extensive experience in working with First Nations and Inuit Health Branch of Health Canada in BC and Alberta.
 During his 36 years worklife, Chris has practiced in Community Health, Nursing Education and latterly in Nursing Management.
 During the last 6 years, Chris has helped the Nuu-Chah-Nulth tribal council Nursing programs in Nursing Management.
 Museums and valuing community heritage has always been an area of interest.

-Norm Whiteford – Vice President
+Norm Whiteford – Secretary

 Norm has extensive managerial experience in both the Federal Government and private industry.
 He began as a Flight Service Specialist, and then licensed Air Traffic Controller with Transport Canada.
 He was managing the Whitehorse, Yukon Air Traffic Control Tower in 1996 when the Canadian Air Navigation System was privatised by Nav Canada.
 Norm continued with the new company and progressed into senior management, becoming General Manager Airport Operations – Pacific before taking early retirement in 2008.
 Norm has been volunteering at the museum for the past three years.